Betterment Review 2021: Is This The Best Robo Advisor?

 Fidelity is a full blown stock brokerage for those who want to be more active with stock and fund selection.

-Specifically, Fidelity has a robo-advisor arm of their services called Fidelity Go, so we will be looking at Betterment vs Fidelity Go.
+Specifically, Fidelity has a robo-advisor arm of their services called Fidelity Go, so in order to compare apples-to-apples, we will be looking at Betterment vs Fidelity Go.

 These robo-advisors have taken the financial industry by storm.
 In a nutshell, they have slashed management fees and account minimums by leveraging technology and algorithms.
 Rather than having a financial advisor create a portfolio for you and manage it, this is accomplished my technology or the "robo" component.